Child, adolescent and family mental wellbeing multidisciplinary practice (D24G, Stroud)

 Why study with us?

-This is a unique opportunity to study on an award-winning multidisciplinary course on a full or part-time basis.
+This is a unique opportunity to study on an award-winning multidisciplinary course.
 You will be able to develop a theoretical framework for understanding child, adolescent, and family development and family functioning that will inform your practice.

 You will gain advanced knowledge and fundamental therapeutic skills, drawing upon psychodynamic and systemic theories.
 You will have the capability to undertake informed early assessment, skilful and effective preliminary work, and/or know how and where to refer children, young people and families for more specialised treatment whilst always having the service user perspective at the centre of your practice.